PSA 10.5" AR-15 Pistol | Two Years 8,000+ Rounds Later

 Frequently Asked Questions

-After extensive use, the primary issue was significant chamber wear leading to frequent stuck cases with both brass and steel-cased ammo, necessitating a barrel replacement.
-A major manufacturing defect in the lower receiver also required modification.
+After 8,000 rounds, the primary issue is significant chamber wear causing frequent stuck cases with both brass and steel ammunition, necessitating a barrel replacement.
+A critical manufacturing defect involving lower receiver alignment also required sanding the buffer tube face.

-What internal upgrades were made to the PSA 10.5" AR-15 Pistol?
+What upgrades were made to the PSA 10.5" AR-15 Pistol during the two-year review?

-What specific manufacturing defect was found in the PSA AR-15 pistol's lower receiver?
+What specific manufacturing defect was found in the PSA 10.5" AR-15 Pistol's lower receiver?

-A significant casting and alignment issue was present in the lower receiver.
-This defect required sanding the face of the buffer tube to ensure the upper receiver could close and cycle properly.
+A significant casting and alignment issue was identified in the lower receiver.
+This defect required the speaker to sand the buffer tube face to ensure the upper receiver could close and cycle properly, indicating a quality control problem.

 Related News